 Coral is a litmus test for overall health.
 Unfortunately, they are under a lot of stress, mostly from human actions.
-Not only does over-fishing threaten coral reef health, but stress from rising temperature, ocean acidity and even sunscreen harms coral reef.
+Not only does over-fishing threaten coral reef health, but stress from:

 Because coral feed from the open water, they are an excellent indicator of ocean disturbance.
 Like an early-warning system, they detect factors like contaminants, pH changes and temperature fluctuations.

 Scientists estimate that coral reefs face extinction in 50 years.
 So the spotlight is on coral reef with a real race to protect them.
 Scientists showed red flags entering a decade ago for coral reefs.
 Now there are signal fires.

 The benefits are plentiful for coral reefs.
 For example:

 - COMMERCIAL VALUE: They generate $30-$375 billion a year annually worldwide mostly for tourism, fisheries and medicine.

 - EROSION CONTROL: Coral minimize shoreline erosion, reduce flood risk and negate high impact waves.

 - BIODIVERSITY HOTSPOTS: They stabilize marine ecosystems as key underwater biodiversity hotspots.

 From an environmental standpoint, the spotlight is on coral reefs and bleaching.
 But for corporate industries, there’s more convincing to do.

 Prevention is key.
 But replanting is just one way scientists are restoring these underwater biodiversity hotspots.